 3) Create space in your day before and after your client calls.
 Take a few quiet minutes to prepare for your meeting with a client and make sure you have any points you want to talk about listed in front of you.
 After your meeting, take a few minutes to unwind.

 4) Protect your time.
 Block out time to focus on what needs to be done and let people know you shouldn’t be disturbed unless it’s an emergency.
 That way you don’t get interrupted constantly (a total energy buster.)

 5) Take lots of breaks to rest your mind and eyes.
 I tend to keep going a little further than I should.
 I know when I need to stop but for some reason, I think that doing a little more will be worth it.
 Instead, I feel completely drained and unhappy.
 I recommend getting up at least every hour to step away from the computer and walk around, pet your dog, or get a drink.
 And quit working when you just start to feel fatigued.
 Trust me, it makes a difference.

 7) Get advice and support from other introverted VAs.
-Nobody knows how to run a VA business as an introvert better than an introverted VA.
+Nobody knows how to run a VA business as an introvert better than an introverted VA!
 Come join us at Introvert VA Club where you can make friends, grow your business, and be yourself.
-Join the waitlist and be notified when the doors open!

 I feel blessed to have discovered that I’m an introvert because it has helped me make sense of my requirements for downtime and being alone.
 I now know how to manage my energy levels and what I need in order to feel happy and healthy (without feeling guilty.)